-Site D will fail under a significant earthquake.
+Site D is projected to fail under a significant earthquake.
 In its current configuration, Site D will fail under the 1/475-year magnitude design earthquake.
 This represents an approximate probability of failure of about 0.21% annually, or about 2% during the mine's current projected period of about 10 years.